isomerpages/mlaw-corp/_covid19/17-b-process.md

 If the parties are unable to agree on the terms of termination under the contract, please refer to **Step 4** below regarding the lodgment and service of the Notice for Adjustment after the end of the **2-week Objection Period** in this situation.

 #### Step 4: Either Claimant, Counterparty or Counterparty’s assignee lodges and serves Notice for Adjustment ####
 Where no Notice of Objection was served and lodged during the **2-week Objection Period**, the contract is deemed terminated 2 days after the end of the **2-week Objection Period** or on a date agreed between all the parties to the contract.
 The default terms of termination under the Framework (in Part 4 of the Second Schedule) apply to the termination of the contract.
-Please refer to here <hyperlink to PDF of infographic for default consequences> for more information.
+Please refer to here <hyperlink> for more information.

 If the parties do not agree with the default terms and are unable to agree on the terms of termination between themselves, the Claimant, the Counterparty or the Counterparty’s assignee may seek an Assessor’s determination on the adjustment of rights and obligations under the contract on a just and fair basis.